skovy/skovy.dev/content/blog/typescript-explained-in-javascript-extends/index.md

 ### Generics and Constraints

-One of the other uses for the `extends` keyword in TypeScript as a constraint for generics (this is concept also maps directly to conditional types which will be an upcoming post in this series).
+One of the other uses for the `extends` keyword in TypeScript is constraints for generics _(this concept also applies directly to conditional types which will be covered in an upcoming post in this series)_.

 For example, let's say we want to define a `printTitle` function that expects any type of `Book` (this could also be an `AudioBook` or `EBook`).